 1. Buying new electronics

 The easiest way to buy electronic equipment is to visit electronic shops like Yamada Denki, Yodobashi Camera, and Bic Camera, they will deliver and install them for you.
 The big branches in Tokyo and Yokohama have English-speaking staffs: Yodobashi Camera Yokohama; Shinjuku; Akihabara, LABI Yamada Denki Shinjuku East, Bic Camera Yurakucho.
-You can get air-cons, laundry machines, refrigerators, and any other electronic equipment at these stores — even things that you never thought you need. 😉 The big electronic shop chains hold crazy discounts every once in a while, especially in the end-of-year period.
+You can get air-cons, laundry machines, refrigerators, and any other electronic equipment at these stores — even things that you never thought you need. :p These big electronic shop chains hold crazy discounts every once in a while, especially in the end-of-year period.
 For example, people line up from 7 am in the hopes of getting a Windows Surface laptop for only a USD 100.

 Alternative way of living without a washing machine is using coin laundry if there is any near your house (search for コインランドリーkoin randori, yes that’s one example of the confusing use of katakana).
 Or, you can do as the Japanese city people do: bring all your dirty shirts and socks to the laundress.
 It DOES sound ridiculous, and it’s hard to believe that this habit is increasingly common even among average-income people.
 Of course, coin laundry and laundry are more expensive compared with getting a washing machine in the long run.